CrazyRedMachine/LUFAHybridFightstick/README.md

 Hold "start" as you plug the controller to make it an XInput controller.

-Gamepad mode is persistent, so if you don't press anything while plugging the controller, it will stay in the last used mode.
+Gamepad mode is persistent across plugging and unplugging the controller, so if you don't press anything while plugging the controller, it will stay in the last used mode.

 ### DPAD modes

-You can switch seamlessly between the 3 stick modes by pressing START+SELECT+[direction].
+You can switch seamlessly between the 3 stick modes by pressing START+SELECT.

-- START+SELECT+UP : DPAD
+- DPAD
-- START+SELECT+LEFT : Fake Left Analog (DPad is mapped to L-Analog)
+- Fake Left Analog (DPad is mapped to L-Analog)
-- START+SELECT+RIGHT : Fake Right Analog (DPad is mapped to R-Analog)
+- Fake Right Analog (DPad is mapped to R-Analog)

 DPAD mode is also persistent.